Henri Gashi

-Henri Gashi (born 3 December 2001) is an English professional footballer currently playing as a midfielder for Besa Kavajë.
+Henri Gashi (born 3 December 2001) is an English professional footballer who plays as a midfielder.

 Club career

 In 2019, Gashi moved from Bromley to Fisher.
 At some point, he moved back to Bromley, but was signed by Albanian side Besa Kavajë in February 2021.

 Gashi made his senior debut on 27 March 2021 away to Elbasani in a 2–1 win and scored his first professional goal on 23 April 2021 against Tomori Berat in a 3–1 away loss.